kubernetes/enhancements/keps/sig-node/5823-pod-level-checkpoint-restore/README.md

 // PodCheckpointSpec describes which Pod to checkpoint and how. type PodCheckpointSpec struct {
-	// sourcePodName is the name of the running Pod to checkpoint.
-The Pod must
+	// sourcePod identifies the running Pod to checkpoint.
+The Pod must exist in
-	// exist in the same namespace as this PodCheckpoint.
+	// the same namespace as this PodCheckpoint.
+Required in alpha (validation
+	// rejects an unset reference); it is marked optional in the schema so a
+	// future selector-based or controller-populated mode (for example
+	// checkpointing a ReplicaSet replica without naming one) can relax it
+	// without an incompatible API change.
 Immutable.
-Required in
-	// alpha (validation rejects an empty value); it is marked optional in the
-	// schema so a future selector-based or controller-populated mode (for example
-	// checkpointing a ReplicaSet replica without naming one) can relax it without
-	// an incompatible API change.
 	// +optional
-	SourcePodName string `json:"sourcePodName,omitempty"`

-	// sourcePodUID, if set, pins the checkpoint to a specific Pod instance: the
-	// kubelet checkpoints the Pod only if the live Pod named sourcePodName has
-	// this exact UID, and fails the checkpoint otherwise (reason
-	// SourcePodReplaced).
-Because a Pod name can be reused (the original Pod may
-	// be deleted and a new Pod created with the same name), a name alone does not
-	// identify an instance.
-Callers that need instance pinning set this field when
-	// creating the PodCheckpoint, so the instance is fixed across the window
-	// between creation and the kubelet acting on it; without it a same-name
-	// replacement could be checkpointed by mistake.
-A future enhancement may add
-	// admission-time defaulting to populate it automatically from the named Pod.
-	// Immutable.
-	// +optional
-	SourcePodUID *types.UID `json:"sourcePodUID,omitempty"`
+	SourcePod *PodReference `json:"sourcePod,omitempty"`

 	// timeoutSeconds is the maximum time the checkpoint operation may take.
 	// A nil value or 0 means the container runtime default is used.
 	// +optional
 	TimeoutSeconds *int32 `json:"timeoutSeconds,omitempty"`
+}

+// PodReference identifies a Pod in the same namespace by name and, optionally,
+// pins it to a single Pod instance by UID.
+// +structType=atomic
+type PodReference struct {
+	// name is the name of the Pod.
+	// +required
+	Name string `json:"name"`

+	// uid, if set, pins the reference to a specific Pod instance: the kubelet
+	// checkpoints the Pod only if the live Pod named name has this exact UID,
+	// and fails the checkpoint otherwise (reason SourcePodReplaced).
+Because a
+	// Pod name can be reused (the original Pod may be deleted and a new Pod
+	// created with the same name), a name alone does not identify an instance.
+	// Callers that need instance pinning set this field when creating the
+	// PodCheckpoint, so the instance is fixed across the window between
+	// creation and the kubelet acting on it.
+A future enhancement may add
+	// admission-time defaulting to populate it automatically from the named Pod.
+	// +optional
+	UID *types.UID `json:"uid,omitempty"`
 }

 // Note: alpha leaves the source Pod running after a checkpoint, so the kubelet